Syedattqa/ATML-PA-1/README.md

-<<<<<<< HEAD
 # WORKFLOW

-This project implements and compares
+This project implements and compares CNN vs VIT, VAEs vs GAN and CLIP.
-Variational Autoencoders (VAE) and Generative Adversarial Networks (GAN) on the CIFAR-10 dataset.
 The comparison includes training, evaluation, and analysis of both models across multiple dimensions.

-## Project Overview

-The analysis includes:
-1. Model training with loss tracking
-2. Reconstruction vs Generation comparison
-3. Latent space structure analysis with interpolation
-4. Out-of-distribution (OOD) robustness testing
-5. Comprehensive evaluation metrics including FID scores

 ## Installation